mk12/sicp/notes/text.md

 #### Representing connectors

-- A connector is a procedural object with local state variables---again, just like a wire.
+- A connector is a procedural object with local state variables -- again, just like a wire.
 - Each time the connector's value is set, it remembers the informant.
 This could be a constraint, or a symbol like `'user`.
 - `for-each-except` is used to notify all _other_ constraints.